-Herniated disc treatments can help relieve severe pain caused by damaged intervertebral discs
+What herniated disc treatments can help to relieve severe pain?

 How a herniated disc occurs